Chapter Thirty One

 “Yes, Rose-Marie, Jackie and I talked about a lot of things while locked in the shelter.
 They told me Caroline and Cole Gilfords were my grandparents.
 They also said my Grandfather had died of a broken heart, after I‘d been kidnapped and my parents were killed when their plane exploded in midair.
 “They said I was the true heiress to the Gilfords fortune, which is mind-boggling and hard to believe.”

 “Is it true, Michael, am I really the Gilfords heiress?
 Are we really truly home?” she asked.

 “Yes, Mary, you’re home,” he said, cutting and tying the baby’s cord, before handing him to the nurse to clean before wrapping him in warm blankets, and putting him into the incubator.

-“Michael!” said Mary, “His brother is ready to join us.”
+“Michael!” said Mary with a grown, “I think his brother is ready to join us.”

 “You bet he is!”
 Michael, said delivering the second baby.